awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-events-eventbuspolicy.md

 # AWS::Events::EventBusPolicy<a name="aws-resource-events-eventbuspolicy"></a>

-The `AWS::Events::EventBusPolicy` resource creates an event bus policy for Amazon CloudWatch Events\.
+The `AWS::Events::EventBusPolicy` resource creates an event bus policy for Amazon EventBridge\.
 An event bus policy enables your account to receive events from other AWS accounts\.
-These events can trigger CloudWatch Events rules created in your account\.
-For more information, see [Sending and Receiving Events Between AWS Accounts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatchEvents-CrossAccountEventDelivery.html) in the *Amazon CloudWatch Events User Guide*\.
+These events can trigger EventBridge rules created in your account\.
+For more information, see [Sending and Receiving Events Between AWS Accounts](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-cross-account-event-delivery.html) in the *Amazon EventBridge User Guide*\.

 If you grant permissions using `Condition` and specifying an organization, then accounts in that organization must specify a `RoleArn` with proper permissions when they use `PutTarget` to add your account's event bus as a target\.